-The right business loan can help you get the capital you need to start a new venture, expand a current business, gain access to working capital and more.
+The right business loan can help you get the capital you need to start a new venture, expand a current business, gain access to working capital, and cover necessary business expenses.
 But not all business loans are created equal, and understanding how each type of loan works can give you a better idea of which one is the right fit for you and your business.

 Regardless of which type of business loan you apply for, you’ll likely see many of the same requirements to qualify and get approved.

 Personal and Business Credit Scores

 If your business has an established credit history, lenders may run a credit check to see how the company has managed credit in the past.
 A poor business credit history could make it difficult to get approved for inexpensive business financing.